joeky888/dotfile/Linux/Manjaro.md

 * Login as manjaro/manjaro
 * $ nmtui # Or edit file directly, see ~/dotfile/Linux/NoX.md
 * $ setup
+* Partitions
+  * Select "Automatical partitioning"
+  * Select "Partition Disk" again
   * Use cfdisk for partitions, add bootable flag
+* Don't use pacman-mirrors, it will take a lot of time
+* Don't install yay and base-devl, it will take a lot of time
 * Install networkmanager
 * Set root password and add an user
+* $ sudo systemctl enable NetworkManager && sudo systemctl restart NetworkManager

 Pre-install
 =====